Where In Baltimore Is Light City Charlie?

 Once you find Charlie, take a selfie, and spread the word using #WJZCharlie.

+The school set a Guinness World Record this time last year for crab walking on the Today Show.

-Come back on Monday for clues on where you can find Charlie!
+Come back later today for more clues on where you can find Charlie!